 We stopped buying snack products.
 She started eating raw pasta and bread dough.
 We gave her small portions of candy.
 She used her birthday money to buy cookies at the corner store.
 We cut out snacks.
 She made herself meals in the middle of the night.
 I pitched the sugar bowl.
 She ate the powder sugar.

 Nothing helped end her binges.

 Then, one day I found no more empty packages.
 She suddenly stopped binging!
 I believed this until a search for missing earbuds revealed the truth.
 When I opened her closet door, an avalanche of empty food packages tumbled to my feet.
 Enraged, I ransacked her room, uprooting the remnants of granola bars, goldfish crackers, and candy bars.
-She ate all the foods I thought the family was consuming.
+She ate all the food I thought the family was consuming.

 Overcome with intense feelings of helplessness, I crumpled into tears.